Poor Catholics: Reconciled Lombards

 In order to bring the Poor Lombards back to the Church, Innocent III founded and organized in 1210 the order of the Reconciled Lombards, under the immediate supervision of the supreme pontiff.
 The recruits were taken from the ranks of the Poor Lombards.
 Their first superior was Bernard Primus, a former Lombard leader, who, with a few followers, had given the impetus for the foundation of the order by presenting a rule of life to the pope.

 The Lombards and the Humiliates gave manual labour the first place.
 Every member, irrespective of position or talent, had to learn a trade in order to make his living.
-This predominance of manual labour we also find a deciding factor in the reorganization of the Reconciled Lombards.
+This predominance of manual labour was also a deciding factor in the reorganization of the Reconciled Lombards.
 Two years later, however, Innocent III gave them a new constitution, in which he retained manual labour for all the members of the order, but declared it only of secondary value for the missionaries or friars to whom he assigned the study of Holy Scripture and preaching as main occupation.
 He also makes a more definite division of the members into three classes, or orders, comprising respectively the missionaries or friars, the women who took the vows, and the married people.
 The object of this second constitution was to bring order into the chaos of social and religious agitation among the different classes of members and, at the same time, to bring the better elements to the front to train them for missionary work against the Cathari.
 The Reconciled Lombards, like the Poor Catholics, did not meet with the expectations of the Roman Curia.